 Retirement and estate planning are different yet related activities that everyone should address.
+Our credit counseling advice is to stay on top of this.
 Both need attention and action throughout a person’s adult life.
 They change with you as life changes.
 Here are some retirement and estate planning tips to help manage your finances.

 Retirement Planning Tips

 The earlier you start planning for retirement, the better prepared you can be.
 More time means an easier savings road and more compound interest!
 Simply put, you need to try and forecast what your future needs and wants will be.
 To get started, answer these retirement questions to help you calculate your financial needs:

 - Have you started investing yet?

 - Start investing a certain percentage of your income every year.
 Increase the amount until you hit 15%.

 - Don’t remove money from your retirement funds.

 - Compound interest works especially hard the longer you invest.
 Don’t wait too long to invest or get too side tracked trying to pay for your kid’s college education.

 - Contribute to your employer’s 401(k) plan at least enough to max out the employer contribution.